Why is specific sequence important when teaching maths?

 At the beginning of a student’s math education, we focus on their learning of the fundamentals.
 From numbers to counting, to addition and subtraction, we go in order.
 However as students’ progress through school, we place less emphasis on sequence.
 For instance, order of operations is essential to learning Algebra.
 However, we too often introduce the concept, then proceed full steam ahead before understanding if it has been mastered.
 Learning things in this manner cause problem as lessons become more advanced.

 Think of it like building a house.
 If your foundation is shaky but you continue building, the house may eventually collapse.
+This is especially apparent in a number of key situations in a student's education, especially when learning Place Value.

-How does proper sequencing work?
+How does number sequencing work?

 Can you remember learning how to swim?
 How were you taught?
 Did they just throw you into to water and tell you to go for it?
 Or were you taught how to control your breath underwater, float, the mechanics of moving your body through the water?
 While it is possible to figure out how to swim using the “sink or swim” method, it is more likely you would be successful if you taught step by step.
 Sequence is important when learning anything new, especially maths.

 The key to successful teaching in sequential order is understanding your student’s pace.
 While it may take them days to learn one topic, another may take weeks.
 If the student is taking longer to learn, it can be tempting to rush them.
 Don’t.
 It is better to take the time now and set them up for success later.
 One should not be compromised for the other.
-Sequential learning and pace go hand in hand.
+Sequential learning and following your student's learning pace go hand in hand.

-3 Tips for Teaching using Specific Sequence
+3 Tips for Using Specific Sequencing

 1. Ask your student if the teaching pace suits them